 After watching the video below, my heart is racing and pounding as though it fell from seeing the child fall on the road.
 Growing up, I’ve seen and heard of car accidents where those involved would be bound at a hospital for long, or worse, didn’t survive for not putting their seat belt on.
 Per advice of a Portland car accident lawyer, here are some of the car safety must for kids, we parents should look after.

+When buying a car, we definitely consider a lot of things, even getting car insurance.
 We in one way or another know of how crucial safety belts/seat belts are.
 When worn, seat belts reduce injuries by stopping the wearer from hitting hard interior elements of the vehicle, or other passengers (what is called second impact).
 Seat belts make sure passengers are in the correct position for the airbag to deploy and prevent the passenger from being thrown off the vehicle.
 They are designed to absorb impact energy by stretching when there’s sudden deceleration.
 With such, there is less differential speed between the passenger’s body and their vehicle interior.

 We know how important seat belts are, yet most wouldn’t mind, even if it’s against the law.
 And as parents, we should be the first to secure our kids and be an example to them.

 The other thing that parents should provide for when travelling with kids are car seats or child safety seats.
 Also called restraint car seat, they are seats designed specifically to protect children from injury or death during collisions.
 Automobile manufacturers may integrate child safety seats directly into their vehicle’s design.